ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 4. CIS GLB intercepts the requests and routes them to the regional clusters。Inside the cluster, the Kubernetes Ingress balances the requests between the worker nodes.

-5. Enable proxy to protect application from DDoS attach with caching service; configure WAF and Page Rule to secure cluster and application from internet access.
+5. Enable proxy to protect application from DDoS attach with caching service; configure WAF and Page Rule to secure internet access for application.

 ## Before you begin
 {: #prereqs}